ibm-cloud-docs/solution-tutorials/vpc-transit2.md

 {: #vpc-transit2-dns}
 {: step}

 The {{site.data.keyword.dns_full_notm}} service is used to convert names to IP addresses.
-In this example a separate DNS service is created for the transit and each of the spokes.
-This approach provides isolation between teams and allows the architecture to spread across different accounts.
-If a single DNS service in a single account meets your isolation requirements it will be simpler to configure.
-All zones are configured similarly and below is a diagram for a two zone architecture:
+In this example a DNS service is created in the cloud.
+The DNS zone `cloud.example.com` is created and added to the transit VPC.
+DNS records for the cloud instances are added to cloud.example.com.
+For example an A record is created for the spoke 0 worker in zone 1 that would have the full name spoke0-z1-worker.cloud.example.com.

+Review [about DNS sharing for VPE gateways](/docs/vpc?topic=vpc-hub-spoke-model).
+The transit VPC is enabled as a DNS hub.
+Each spoke VPC is configured with DNS resolution binding to the transit VPC hub.
+Each spoke VPC resolver setting is configured to delegate to the transit VPC custom resolvers.
+The DNS configuration is available for VPC instances through DHCP.

 ![DNS Layout](images/vpc-transit/vpc-transit-dns.svg){: caption="DNS Layout" caption-side="bottom"}
 {: style="text-align: center;"}